 Sometimes the food can taste like garbage in his mouth.
 Mealtimes pose a special problem for our picky little friend.
 Sometimes foods smell too gross to eat, they taste different than they look and their textures feel like garbage in his mouth.
 His friends tell him to eat right to stay healthy, but some things you just can’t fix with words.
 Will Pickysaurus Mac ever find something he likes?
 When he finds he likes it, will it be the best food for him?
 Will he find it in time?

-I hope you enjoyed my short list of books for children about Sensory Processing Disorder.
-I would love to hear your recommendations!
+I hope you enjoyed my short list of books for children about Sensory Processing Differences, I would love to hear your recommendations!